Myanmar : Second Greater Mekong Subregion Highway Modernization Project (formerly GMS East-West Economic Corridor Highway Development

-ADB planned to recruit a consulting firm for a total estimated 52.5 person-months international consultant input and 90 person-months national consultant input.
-ADB recruited the feasibility study consultant under quality-cost based selection method (90:10 quality to cost ratio), using output-based terms of reference, and full technical proposal.
-ADB has conducted advance action for the consulting services package.
+ADB recruited a consulting firm for a total estimated 52.5 person-months international consultant input and 90 person-months national consultant input.
+The mode of recruitment was under quality-cost based selection method (90:10 quality to cost ratio), using output-based terms of reference, and full technical proposal.

 PADECO Co., Ltd. and Yooshin Engineering Corporation in association with Myanmar International Consultants, Ltd. and PADECO India Pvt.
 Ltd. have been engaged by the Asian Development Bank (ADB) to implement the transactional TA (9314).
 The Consultant mobilized on 11 December 2017.

 |Responsible ADB Division||Transport and Communications Division, SERD|

 |Last Review Mission||-|

 |Last PDS Update||22 Oct 2019|

 |21 Apr 2017||29 Sep 2017||29 Sep 2017||31 Oct 2018||31 Aug 2021||19 Oct 2021|